tringo153/covid-19-volunteering-site-manager/Readme.txt

-Student Id: s3818520
-Student Name: Ngo Huu Tri

 App Functionality:

-	- Sign in
-	- Log in
-	- Map view showing nearby location
+	- Google Map view showing nearby location
 	- Create new site (become a leader of that site)
 	- Update site (leader of a site can change information of that site)
 	- Join a site